aleshaleksey/fansys23/04-combat.md

 - Attack bonus = [NAP] + [DEX]
 - Damage = 1d10 + [DEX]

-For a [greatsword](11-weapons-armour.md#heavy-blades), where STR is the governing stat:
+For a [longsword](11-weapons-armour.md#heavy-blades), where STR is the governing stat:
 - Attack bonus = [NAP] + [STR]
-- Damage = 1d10 + [STR]
+- Damage = 1d8 + [STR]

+There are a number of exceptions however.

+Firstly, supernatural attacks, where damage can be governed by [INT], [WIS] or [SUP], independently of governing attribute.

-There is an exception, however for many supernatural attacks, where it is case by case and for weapon attacks with those weapons that can be governed by either STR or DEX, as per the character's choice.
+Secondly for melee weapon attacks with those weapons that can be governed by either STR or DEX, as per the character's choice.
 For this kind of weapon attacks, if the character chooses to govern the weapon attack with STR, they add the [STR] to the damage.
 However, if the character chooses to govern the attack with DEX, there is no stat bonus added to the damage unless the character has the "[weapon finesse](06-abilities.md#weapon-finesse)" boon.

+Thirdly, for melee weapons with the "heavy" property, as well as longbows and greatbows, a character with a [STR] of +2 or higher adds an additional [STR]/2 to the damage dealt (*rounded down* to the nearest whole number) when wielding them with at least two hands.

 ___
 ## Damage and death